-For those of you who are currently applying to or thinking of applying to medicine, chances are that you might have to sit the UCAT, depending on the universities you are interested in applying for and as such, a good knowledge of the structure and content of the exam will be of great value for the start of a successful preparation.
-Continue reading below for a full breakdown of the UCAT exam and what will be expected of you when you sit it.
+For those of you who are currently applying to or thinking of applying to medicine, chances are that you might have to sit the UCAT, depending on the universities you are interested in applying for.
+As such, a good knowledge of the structure and content of the exam will be invaluable towards a successful preparation.
+Here's a full breakdown of the UCAT exam and what will be expected of you when you sit it.

 For example, in the VR section of the UCAT test, you will be given unknown passages of text to read and comprehend.
 This is something that you will get used to doing during your time in medical school and on the wards as well.

 The QR will test basic math skills which are essential and expected of everyone going into medicine, as you will be making simple but crucial calculations regarding patient’s vital measurements, drug doses and many other aspects daily.

 The AR subsection tests your ability to notice patterns in a set of unknown values or information, which is a useful skill for every doctor to have when examining a patient with new and sometimes unknown set of symptoms.